ligato/docs/docs/user-guide/agentctl.md

   put         Put key-value entry
 ```
 !!!
 Note
-    Attempts to interact with the etcd data store using the `agentctl kvdb` command could encounter a `Failed to connect to Etcd` message.
-This is because the VPP agent that includes `agentctl` is started in one container, and etcd is started another.
-Agentctl uses a default address of `127.0.0.1` to reach the etcd server; The etcd server is started with a default address of `172.17.0.2:2379`.
-The solution is to pass the etcd server address to agentctl using the `e` or `--etcd-endpoints` flags like so: `agentctl -e 172.17.0.2:2379 kvdb <command>`.
+    You might receive an `ERROR: connecting to KVDB failed: connecting to Etcd failed` message when using `agentctl kvdb` commands.
+This is because the VPP agent and etcd server start in separate containers.
+Agentctl uses the `127.0.0.1:2379` default address to reach the etcd server.
+The etcd server starts with a default `172.17.0.2:2379` address.<br></br>To reach the etcd server container from the agentctl container, pass the etcd server address to agentctl using the `-e` or `--etcd-endpoints` flags.<br></br>Example:  `agentctl -e 172.17.0.2:2379 kvdb list`.

 ---